MihaiLiviuCojocar/story_sentiment_analysis/README.md

 ### Personal notes

-- this is a fun technical test, not boring like building a shopping cart for example.
+- this is a fun technical test
-- it has many small problems to fix, which keep the interest going.
+- it had many small problems to fix, which kept my interest going.
 - this is the most fun technical test that I've ever done.